1. Skip to content

 This browser does not support the video element.

-As analyst Mutjaba Rahman commented on Friday, "the key to Barnier's hopes of success – or in the short term, survival – will be, bizarrely, Le Pen."
-Macron to be counting that Le Pen would not immediately topple the government by supporting on a censure motion together with NPF, Rahman said.
+As Eurasia Consultancy Group analyst Mujtaba Rahman commented on Friday, "the key to Barnier's hopes of success — or in the short term, survival — will be, bizarrely, Le Pen."
+Macron appears to be counting on Le Pen not immediately choosing to topple the government by supporting on a censure motion together with NPF, said Rahman.

 Tough few weeks ahead for Barnier